yellowstonegames/SquidLib/README.md

 -   Able to find Bresenham Lines for 2D and 3D coordinates.
   -   Also can use Wu or Elias Lines (antialiased Bresenham Lines)
   -   Also several other line drawing algorithms, including one that only makes orthogonal movements, another with options to make wider lines, and another that wiggles in random directions and makes a randomized line toward a goal.
--   Perlin noise implementation
+-   Perlin/Simplex noise implementations, in PerlinNoise, WhirlingNoise, and SeededNoise, among others
   -   Used to make Brogue-style "moving" water that works by altering the background lightness
+  -   Noise class contains various modifications to noise generation, handling layering of different octaves and other changes
-  -   Also used for a world map generator in MetsaMapFactory
+  -   Also used for world map generation, in WorldMapGenerator
-  -   The variant called WhirlingNoise is slightly faster and has a little better avoidance of patterns
-  -   MerlinNoise is a very aesthetically different kind of noise that tends to look harsh, and is also fairly fast
+    -   This uses many different parts of the Noise class to affect world maps; see [this preview world map](http://squidpony.github.io/SquidLib/DetailedWorldMapDemo.png)
+  -   Some games can benefit from using very-high-dimensional noise for story generation where each "axis" is some property of the world; CosmicNumbering is meant for this
 -   Lots of code for dealing with oddly-shaped or non-contiguous regions in CoordPacker, GreasedRegion, and some other classes
   -   CoordPacker is optimized for memory usage, while GreasedRegion is optimized for speed; both support similar operations but GreasedRegion is usually preferred
   -   These operations start with finding the parts of a 2D array that match some property and storing them as a region...